I am a serial fanatic, so the focus of this site is destined to shift from time to time.

-These days I live with my husband in a vintage travel trailer in Joshua Tree, California.
-Our trailer is a 1962 Kenskill, 8′ wide by 24′ long.
+For three years, my husband and I lived in a vintage travel trailer in Joshua Tree, California.
+Our trailer is a 24′ long Kenskill from 1962.
 It took us (mostly Nathen) six months to fix up before we moved in.
 The plan was inspired by thriftiness and the tiny homes movement.
 You can spot us and our trailer in Tiny: A Story about Living Small and Lloyd Kahn’s book, Tiny Homes on the Move.

-Back in 2009, when I was in the midst of falling in love with my husband, I saw a strip quilt in the Portland Museum of Contemporary Craft gift shop and I thought, “I could do that.”
+In 2009, when I was in the midst of falling in love with my husband, I saw a strip quilt in the Portland Museum of Contemporary Craft gift shop and I thought, “I could do that.”
 Three months later I gave him a huge quilt for Christmas, made from clothing scraps and whatever else I had in my stash; we got engaged 10 days later.
 Quilting and gift-giving remain intimately connected for me, and I remain passionate about reusing clothing and textile scraps.